JailtonDomingos/bsc-testnet-contract-deployed/README.md

       - Wait for the name that already exists in the contract to appear (It will appear below the 'ChangeName' button), after that you can change the name as you wish

 > Always look at the console.log, it will show the transaction hash.
+> You can follow hash transaction in: https://testnet.bscscan.com/